-Reserves are planned to accommodate costs of risks and unexpected situations in projects.
-For instance, if the project budget is 100,000 USD, a 10% reserve can be planned to accommodate impacts of risks.
+Reserves are planned to accommodate the costs of risks and unexpected situations in projects.
+For instance, if the project budget is 100,000 USD, a 10% reserve can be planned to accommodate the impacts of risks.
 Or, if the project duration is 12 months, an additional 2 months can be planned as a buffer to overcome any kind of risks that might occur during the project.
-These reserves are managed in monitoring and controlling phase.
+These reserves are managed in the monitoring and controlling phase.

 Step #16: Administer procurements

-Tools, equipment or resources can be outsourced from a supplier during a project.
+Tools, equipment, or resources can be outsourced from a supplier during a project.
 Administration of these purchases, outsourcing, and leasing activities are done during the monitoring and control phase of a project.

 If a successful monitoring and controlling process can be implemented, the whole project has a better chance to be a success.
-So the outcomes of closing process group activities will be as planned in the planning phase.
+So the outcomes of closing process group activities will be as planned in the project planning phase.